 However, it is still just concrete and particles of concrete can disaggregate and become dust.
 Also, the screed surface can absorb liquid and can stain.

-Both of these problems can be eliminated through the use of the BECOSAN® SYSTEM.
+Both of these problems can be eliminated through the use of the BECOSAN® Industrial floor system.

-After further polishing the BECOSAN® Sealant is applied.
+After further polishing the BECOSAN® Concrete Sealer is applied.
 This makes the screed floor resistant to liquid spillage which is not absorbed and can be easily mopped up.

 A screed concrete floor treated with the BECOSAN® System will last for very many years and will give a surface comparable to any marble floor and at a fraction of the cost.